Dev-Op5/localssl/README.md

 ## HIGHLIGHTS

-1. Turn your machine into the Root CA Authority that can create **valid SSL certificates*& to your local development apps as many as you like.
+1. Turn your machine into the Root CA Authority that can create **valid SSL certificates** to your local development apps as many as you like.
 2. maintain & register your FQDN (locally) that could accessed via Chrome & many modern browser with NO MORE display annoying `ERR_CERT_COMMON_NAME_INVALID` errors.

 ## PROOF